ArjanCodes/examples/code_smells/README.md

 - Code smell #3: not using available built-in functions

-  - Python has lots of built-in methods to make your life easier, especially for lists (map, filter, etc).
+  - Python has lots of built-in methods to make your life easier, especially for lists.
+List comprehensions in particular are a really powerful, and there are other alternatives that are suitable as well - think of functions like map or filter.
 Use them!
-  - Find_employee method uses a loop, but there are easier ways to do this
+  - Find_employees methods use a loop, but there are easier ways to do this
-  - FIX: use the next() function instead to reduce the find_employee function to a single line
+  - FIX: use a list comprehension to reduce the find_employees function to a single line

 - Code smell #4: vague identifiers (amount in HourlyEmployee -> hours_worked)

-  - HourlyEmployee has an 'amount' variable that stands for the nr of hourse worked.
+  - HourlyEmployee has an 'amount' variable that stands for the nr of hours worked.
   - This is a very vague name that doesn't explain at all what the variable means and what the unit is.
   - FIX: Change it to hours_worked